abhnvkmr/abhnvkmr.github.io/_posts/haiku/2015-09-14-so-many-foxes.md

 ---
 title: 'So many foxes'
-layout: post
+layout: haiku
 comments: true
 share: true
 categories: haiku
 ---
 So many foxes
 here masquerading as babies,
 only kid is me.